sandhya-chari/2d_game_web_assignment4/README.md

-# konkani_wordnet
-this repositoty is an api project that tries to develop an api for acessing konkani_wordnet
+# Dragon-s-World-Game-It is a game in which one dragon tries to save himself from the other dragon.
+It is developed using HTML, CSS ad Javascript.